Virgin Logo

 Virgin Logo History

 Because the Virgin Group comprises many companies specializing in different types of products and services, it needed a universal logo.
 It is not associated with anything other than the British conglomerate itself.
-Nevertheless, this sign appeared back in the years when the Virgin brand belonged to a music store.
+Nevertheless, this sign appeared back when the Virgin brand belonged to a music store.
 The red lettering, created in the 1970s, drew attention with a large “V.” According to Sir Richard Charles Nicholas Branson, it is a stylized check mark, a symbol of approval.
 It was based on a word scrawled on a napkin.

 What is Virgin?